Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

-Caleb Martin be on the court for the Miami Heat at 8:30 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.
+Caleb Martin and the rest of the Miami Heat hit the court versus the Denver Nuggets in the NBA Playoffs on Monday, at 8:30 PM ET.

-In this piece we'll examine Martin's stats and trends, helping you make good selections on prop bets.
+With prop bets available for Martin, let's look at some stats and trends to help you find good wagers.

 Caleb Martin Prop Bets vs. the Nuggets